nativelibs4java/Scalaxy/Beans/README.md

     // Dependency at compilation-time only (not at runtime). libraryDependencies += "com.nativelibs4java" %% "scalaxy-beans" % "0.3-SNAPSHOT" % "provided"

-    // Scalaxy snapshots are published on the Sonatype repository. resolvers += Resolver.sonatypeRepo("snapshots")
+    // Scalaxy/Beans snapshots are published on the Sonatype repository. resolvers += Resolver.sonatypeRepo("snapshots")